Games Help

 How do kickouts work?

-For every game with a kickout of 12 hours or above (IE non-Blitz games) each player is alloted a "Flex-Time" of 24 hours.
+For every game with a kickout of 12 hours or above each player is alloted a "Flex-Time" of 24 hours.
 If someone is inactive for longer than the kickout duration set during game creation, then their Flex-Time will start reducing.
 Once they have used all their Flex-Time, the game will have a bold yellow highlight in your "Current Games" list.
 You can click on the game to enter it, and will then be asked if you wish to kick the player, or allow them more time.

 If you do kickout the player, they will be replaced by a passive Bot, who just passes every move.